-The kettlebell may just be one of the most under utilised pieces of equipment in the gym.
+The kettlebell may just be one of the most underused pieces of equipment.
 There are so many great exercises you can do with them to work a number of muscle groups.
-In this article we’ll be looking at how to do the kettlebell swing and catch, and what benefits you can expect by adding this exercise to your training regime.
+In this article, we’ll be looking at how to do the kettlebell swing and catch, and what benefits you can expect by adding this exercise to your training regime.

 Why Do The Kettlebell Swing & Catch?

 This exercise will help to improve your core, balance and overall body strength.
 If any of you have ever done a kettlebell swing then I’m sure you’ll agree that it’s one of the best exercises for increasing your heart rate and getting a sweat on.
 This also means it’s a great exercise for burning fat and toning your physique.